Karen

 Karen Language Varieties

 "Karen" is not a single language.
-S'gaw Karen and Pwo Karen are the most common varieties in Australia, and they are not mutually intelligible.
-Projects must specify which Karen language is required.
-S'gaw Karen is the most commonly needed for the Australian community.
+S'gaw Karen and Pwo Karen are distinct languages that are not mutually intelligible.
+Within these broad groups, further dialectal variation exists.
+Always confirm which specific Karen variety the target audience speaks before engaging translators.
+S'gaw Karen is the most widely spoken variety in the Australian diaspora.

 Literacy Considerations